Steel2Chemicals: a circular carbon chain

 S2C – Steel2Chemicals

-Our flagship project Steel2Chemicals focuses on the development of a closed value chain in which CO from residual gases from steel production is used as raw material in the chemical industry.
+Our project Steel2Chemicals focused on the development of a closed value chain in which CO from residual gases from steel production is used as raw material in the chemical industry.

 In short: